Toxillo/jww19-website/src/content/pages/info/d-internet-guide/b-pc.md

 6. A new window showing the status of the ethernet connection should open.
 You should see _No internet access_ under _IPv4 connectivity_.
 Now click on _Properties_.
 7. Another window with a list should open.
 You need to scroll through the list until you see _Internet Protocol Version 4 (TCP/IPv4)_.
 Click on it and then on the _Properties_ button at the bottom right.
 8. Choose the _Use the following IP address_ option.
-9. Now enter the IP address, subnet mask, default gateway and the preferred DNS server that was given to you by the Studentenwerk.
+9. Now enter the IP address, subnet mask, default gateway and the preferred DNS server that was given to you by the Studierendenwerk.

 You should have a working internet connection on that specific laptop/PC now.
 If the guid didn't work or you need help, please [contact the network admins](/en/index.html#contact).